-If you have any questions about these policy questions or other executive compensation and corporate governance-related matters, please contact our team.
+If you have any questions about these policy questions or other executive compensation and corporate governance-related matters, please write to consulting@radford.com.
+We encourage companies with opinions on these matters to respond to the ISS policy survey before the deadline of August 9.
 We will continue to follow the ISS policy survey process and will provide updates when new information is available.